Ken-Yang/LruCache/README.md

 LruCache is key/value based.
 Therefore you need to tell LruCache what your key type is and what the type you want to cache.
-In this sample project, we use `String` as our key type and `Integer` as our value type.
+In the frist project, we use `String` as our key type and `Integer` as our value type.
+The second project we use `byte[]` as our value type.

 Besides this, there are two parameters you need to set up.